bonsai-rx/sgen/docs/articles/advanced-usage.md

 ## Unions

-In the previous examples, we have seen how create object properties of a single type.
-However, in practice, data structures' fields can often be represented by one of several types.
-We have actually seen a special case of this behavior in the previous nullable example, where a field can be either a value of a given type `T` or `null` (or an Union between type `T` and `null`).
+In the previous examples, we have seen how to create object properties of a single type.
+However, in many real-world applications, data structure fields can be represented by one of several types.
+We have actually seen a special case of this behavior in the previous nullable example, where a field can be either a value of a given type `T` or `null` (or a "union" between type `T` and `null`).

-`json-schema` allows union types using the `oneOf` keyword.
+JSON Schema allows union types using the `oneOf` keyword.
 For example:

 ```json
 {